bimobject/docs/docs/minidocs/products/add-components.md

 ## Adding a component to your product

 Select the components you want to add by ticking the box next to their name.
 Then click the `Add component` button in the top right corner of the sidepanel.
-This will close the sidepanel, and the components you selected will show up in the materials table.
+This will close the sidepanel, and the components you selected will show up in the **Components section** table.

 ![Image of the components table](/images/product/added-component.jpg)